 Step 2: Configure Alarm Schedule.

 Enter the schedule settings and configure the alarm rules according to your preference.
 Each alarm action has its own schedule settings.
-Below are example of SD card recording and push notifications.
+Below are examples of SD card recording and push notifications.

 Recording